-Engine PTO control, including a safeguard against engagingthe PTO while the engine is running, is available on request (CF75/85only).
+Engine PTO control, including a safeguard against engagingthe PTO while the engine is running, is available on request (CF75/85 only).
+Engine PTO on LF and CF65 Series is without control, so continuously running.

+WARNING!
 The CF75 engine PTO must only be engaged when the engine is NOT running.